UtoKing/MCM2021/README.md

 And the advisor is **Chen Jixiang**.

-The official website is http://www.comap.com/undergraduate/contests/mcm/login.php.
+The official website of MCM is http://www.comap.com/undergraduate/contests/mcm/login.php.